pe1hvh/measure_bouncing/README.md

 Simple program to measure the effect of bouncing on the digital input.

-Open a text editor and place the mouse cursor there before testing.
+While this program takes over the keyboard you have to open a text editor and place the mouse cursor there before testing.
+The testresults are written to the text editor.

 Save the document as CSV and you can display the results in your favorite spreadsheet.